Old Beechy Rail Trail

 Dinmont – Beech Forest (4.5km)

 - A new off road section has been built from Dinmont to Ditchley.
-Sections of this new trail near Ditchley are steep and you will need to walk your bike in sections.
+Sections of this new trail near Ditchley are steep and you will need to walk your bike in sections (please follow and obey all signage).
+Follow the original alignment until reaching farmland.
+Travel beside farmland on created trail.
+Enter the picturesque but challenging section of the trail within the gully beside the Little Lardner Creek.
+This section can become very challenging within the gully areas.
 Alternatively, some cyclists may ride the on-road section between Dinmont and Ditchley.

-- From Ditchley to Dinmont, the trail is off-road and easier to ride.
+- From Ditchley to Dinmont, the trail is off-road and is suitable for advanced riders/walkers for the uphill sections of the trail.

 - At Beech Forest look for the site of the balloon loop (used for reversing trains) at the eastern end of town.